arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 03.06.16
+A zine containing Wikipedia lists (and lists of lists, and lists of lists of lists, etc.) informed me of Sweden's Donald Duck Party - a joke party that has been receiving joke/protests votes for years.
+At its peak, it was the 9th most popular party.

 ### 03.02.16
 Boba was invented in Taiwan.
 I feel like I might have known this already?